mkeithX/mkeithx.github.io/README.md

   </h1>
 </div>

-This repo contains the configurations and source code powering the **SpaceHub Project** docs website.
+This repo contains the configurations and source code powering the **SpaceHub Project** docs [website](https://mkeithx.github.io).

 ## Motivation
 The project is part of an internal initiative at [Kitiplex](https://github.com/kitiplex) focusing on standard practices in software development.
 It emphasizes the importance of providing clear and comprehensive documentation for all projects.

-## Configs & Base Features
+## Configs overview
-> [!NOTE]
-> This project is constantly updating and some functionalities may or may not work for you.

-Organized as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), this project also includes some [basic code examples](./examples/README.md) and includes examples.
+Organized as a [monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md), this project also includes some [basic code examples](./examples/python-starters/README.md) and includes examples.

 ### Directory Structure

 ```
 mkeithx.github.io/
-+---.github
-|   +---ISSUE_TEMPLATE
-|   \---workflows
 +---examples
 +---public
 \---website